 In 2003, Anderson was recruited to Texas A&M University, a major land-grant institution serving more than 46,000 students, as Vice President and Associate Provost for Institutional Assessment and Diversity.
 He held that post until joining the University at Albany in 2005.

 Anderson is active in professional, civic, and higher-education organizations.
-He is a member of the Board of Trustees of the Southern Association of Colleges and Schools' Commission on Colleges, a member of the American Council on Education's Commission on Inclusion, the Board of Directors of United Way of Cumberland County, the Educators Serving Educators Advisory Board for Excelsior College in Albany, New York, and chair of the Board of Directors of the Sustainability Communities Foundation in Fayetteville.
+Examples of the many agencies he serves include being a member of the Board of Trustees of the Southern Association of Colleges and Schools' Commission on Colleges, a member of the American Council on Education's Commission on Inclusion, the Board of Directors of United Way of Cumberland County, the Educators Serving Educators Advisory Board for Excelsior College in Albany, New York, Chair of the Board of Directors of the Sustainability Communities Foundation in Fayetteville.

 Anderson's research and writing have focused on the assessment of student learning, as well as the impact of diversity on student learning, retention, and overall institutional effectiveness.
 He is the author or co-author of numerous books, including "The Unfinished Agenda: Brown v.
 Board of Education" (2004) and "Driving Change through Diversity and Globalization-Transformative Leadership in the Academy" (2007).